google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

-My name is Susan Luke and I am the Paper Craft Central Story.
+My name is Susan Luke and I am the Paper Craft Central Story .
 I am something of a papercraft addict.
 In my case, my addiction has led to a positive outcome: the growth of Paper Craft Central.

 Becoming a papercraft addict all started when I was little.

-My mother made sure all the hard-to-replace supplies like sticky tape and wrapping paper were kept out of reach of children.
+All the hard-to-replace supplies like sticky tape and wrapping paper were kept out of reach of children.
 We had to buy everything by mail order in those days so it was no light matter to use things up.

 For three years I lived in far northern Canada where we were frozen in to our town for 10 months of each year.
 No cars got in or out during the bitterly cold winters.
 There were no stores, there was no TV and we only had short-wave radio.
 A small aircraft flew in once a fortnight just to check that everyone was still alive.